Tornado outbreak of March 14–16, 2025: March 15

 The Storm Prediction Center Day 1 convective outlook issued March 15, 2025 at 1300Z, indicating a high risk for severe weather across parts of Mississippi and Alabama.

 A large warm sector had developed over much of the Gulf Coast states, producing widespread dew points near 70 F. That morning, storms had begun developing across the northern edge of the area of elevated moisture.
 Temperatures to the south and east of these storms were expected to rise to 75–80 F, with multiple bands of convection expected to initiate between 12 and 2 p.m.
 CDT.
-Moderate levels of instability, ranging from 1500 to 2500 J/kg, and elongated hodographs, forecasted to produce 400–500 m^{2}/s^{2} storm-relative helicity in the first kilometer of the atmosphere, was expected to "favor the rapid development of intense supercells", and alongside strong Significant Tornado Parameter (STP) values of 5–10, were expected to produce numerous tornadoes, some of which may be long-track or violent, as the day progressed.
+Moderate levels of CAPE-based instability, ranging from 1500 to 2500 J/kg, and elongated hodographs, forecasted to produce 400–500 m^{2}/s^{2} storm-relative helicity in the first kilometer of the atmosphere, was expected to "favor the rapid development of intense supercells", and alongside strong Significant Tornado Parameter (STP) values of 5–10, were expected to produce numerous tornadoes, some of which may be long-track or violent, as the day progressed.

 A large hardwood tree snapped by an EF3 tornado near Plantersville, Alabama.